Last effective update: February 2021

 1. Important information and who we are

-For the avoidance of doubt, this website is not intended for children under the age of 18 years old or individuals outside of the EEA.
+For the avoidance of doubt, this website is not intended for children under the age of 18 years old.
 We do not knowingly collect data relating to such individuals.

 Fourth Floor, Broadwalk House,

 You can also contact us by emailing [email protected], or by calling 01392 241319.

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.

 Personal data, or personal information, refers to any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you that we have grouped together as follows: